 The specific placement of compression sutures is determined by the operator at the time of laparotomy, and their location requires operator judgment.
 Generally, longitudinal sutures should be easier to place and should be safer than transverse sutures, but this may not always be the case.
 If uterine atony persists after administration of uterotonic drugs, compression sutures should be placed promptly, as delaying placement by more than an hour increases the likelihood that hysterectomy will be needed .

 The B-Lynch suture is the most common technique for uterine compression; several variations of this technique have been described and no technique has been proven significantly more effective than another .

 B-Lynch suture — The B-Lynch suture envelops and compresses the uterus, similar to the result achieved with manual uterine compression .
-In case reports and small series, it has been highly successful in controlling uterine bleeding from atony when other methods have failed [18-22].
-The technique is relatively simple to learn, appears safe, and preserves future reproductive potential, and does increase the risk of placentation-related adverse outcomes in a subsequent pregnancy [28,29].
+In case reports and small series, it has been highly successful in controlling uterine bleeding from atony when other methods have failed [23-27].
+The technique is relatively simple to learn, appears safe, preserves future reproductive potential, and does increase the risk of placentation-related adverse outcomes in a subsequent pregnancy [28,29].
 It should only be used in cases of uterine atony; it will not control hemorrhage from placenta accreta.
 It will not prevent postpartum hemorrhage in future pregnancies .